XiandaChen/QuRate/README.md

 # Hardware and Software Requirements
 ### Hardware Requirements
-* An Android smartphone as the client.
+* An Android smartphone as the mobile HMD.
+In our experiments, we have tested QuRate with LG V20, Samsung S7, Moto G5, LG G4, and Google Pixel 1.
+Other Android phones may also work but have not been tested with.
-* A computer as the server.
+* A desktop or laptop computer as the web server.
-* [Power monitor](https://www.msoon.com/online-store) if needed to measure the power.
-(Monsoon power monitor is tested and guaranteed to work)
-* An HMD if needed to view the VR video with a better experience.
+* (Optional) an Monsoon power monitor (https://www.msoon.com/online-store), if the readers would like to conduct power evaluation on QuRate.
-* A cable to connect the smartphone with the computer if needed to use the "Remote devices" feature of Chrome.
+* (Optional) A cable to connect the smartphone with the computer, if the readers chose to use the "Remote devices" feature of Chrome (i.e., Method 2 under the QuRate_verbose mode).

 ### Software Requirements